Guide to Digital Content Conversion

-“Content conversion” is the process of taking your traditional, typically printed content and converting it to a type of content that can be shared and posted digitally or online.
-In simpler terms, it’s taking your old service manuals and product information that take up a ton of shelf space and putting it all into a digital publishing platform.
+“Content conversion” is the process of taking your traditional, typically printed content and converting it into a type of content that can be shared and posted digitally or online.
+In simpler terms, it’s taking your old service manuals and product information (which take up a ton of shelf space) and putting it all into a digital publishing platform.
 The goal is to make your company or organization’s content easily accessible to members, employees and potential customers, thus providing more value to your paying members and attracting new ones.

 Why is Content Conversion Important?

 Just as any type of organization, you must go where the money is.
 Even if you don’t charge for access to your content, the point of providing this high-quality information is to attract new members or customers, thus increasing revenue.
 With the emergence of smart phones, tablets and other high tech gadgets, organizations must keep up with the times and allow access to their content where their members want to access it.

 Since there are new gadgets coming out seemingly each day, it’s hard to keep up with how your content should be delivered.
 Here are some of today’s emerging conversion methods:

 - eBooks: Members love the convenience of being able to leave their laptops at home and simply take their iPad or Kindle Fire with them on the go.
 If tablets are popular among your membership base, converting your content into an eBook format will ensure the best viewing experience on these devices.

 - Digital Publishing Platforms: Chances are your association has gathered A LOT of valuable content from annual conferences and publications over the years.
 Making sure all this content is available in one place makes it much easier for members to find what they are looking for quickly.
 Digital publishing platforms are perfect for associations with a lot of content who are looking for the best way to organize it.